ruby-amqp/rubymarchhare.info/articles/exchanges.md

 Message publishing with Hot Bunnies happens in several steps:

- * `HotBunnies::Exchange#publish` takes a payload and various metadata attributes
+ * `MarchHare::Exchange#publish` takes a payload and various metadata attributes
  * Resulting payload is staged for writing
  * On the next event loop tick, data is transferred to the OS kernel using one of the underlying NIO APIs
  * OS kernel buffers data before sending it